WANdisco/wandisco-documentation/docs/quickstarts/testing/test-cdh-sandbox-livedata.md

 1. Move to `/testdir` path and **Upload** any file from your host machine.

-1. Check that the file you uploaded is now located in your `/testdir` directory on your target storage.
+1. Check the uploaded file is in the `/testdir` directory on your target storage.

 ## Test large data sets (optional)

-Use the examples in this section if you would like to test HCFS replication with larger and more randomized data sets.
+Use the examples in this section to test HCFS replication with larger and more randomized data sets.

 Following these examples to the end will result in ~20GB of data being replicated.